omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/properties/property-sets/index.rst

 .. image:: property-set-add-drag-v7-border.png

-9. When you're finished, click "Save".
+9. When you're finished, click SAVE.

 Edit or delete a property set
 ***********************************
-To edit a property Set, click the pen.
-To delete a Property Set, click the dust bin.
+To edit a property set, click the pen.
+To delete a property set, click the dust bin.

 .. image:: property-set-edit-list-v7.png